Paid Media and PPC FAQs

 - Broad: Ads may show on searches that include modified broad-match keywords – which are close variations of your chosen keywords but not synonyms – in any order.
 Add a plus sign (e.g., +keyword) to modify a broad-match keyword.

 - Negative: This keyword type is used to prevent ads from being served for specific queries.
 For example, Ford would want to include “wild horse,” “mare” and “stallion” as negative keywords when trying to promote their Mustang sports cars through the search network.
 (More details are below.)
+View our guide on finding negative keywords here.

 Should I bid on my own brand terms?